-- (34a) Technical assistance from the Commission focused on Member States from which few or no projects have been submitted so far would contribute to achieving a high number of project applications for funding by the Innovation Fund across all Member States.
-This assistance should among others support activities aimed at improving the quality of proposals for projects located in the Member States mentioned, for example through sharing information, lessons learned and best practice and at boosting the activities of National Contact Points.
-Other measures serving the same aim would be raising awareness of funding options and increasing the capacity of those Member States to identify and support potential project applicants.
-Project partnerships across Member States and matchmaking between potential applicants, in particular for large-scale projects, should also be promoted. - (34b)In order to improve the role of Member States in the governance of the Innovation Fund and increase transparency, the Commission should report to the Climate Change Committee on the implementation of the Innovation Fund, providing an analysis of the expected impact of awarded projects by sector and by Member State.
-The Commission should also provide the report to the Council and the European Parliament and make it public.
+(57) In order to improve the role of Member States in the governance of the Innovation Fund and increase transparency, the Commission should report to the Climate Change Committee on the implementation of the Innovation Fund, providing an analysis of the expected impact of awarded projects by sector and by Member State.
+The Commission should also provide the report to the European Parliament and to the Council and make it public.
 Subject to the agreement of applicants, following the closure of a call for proposals, the Commission should inform Member States of the applications for funding of projects in their respective territories and should provide them with detailed information of those applications in order to facilitate the Member States' coordination of the support to projects.
 In addition, the Commission should inform the Member States about the list of pre-selected projects prior to the award of the support.
-Member States should ensure that the national transposition provisions do not hamper innovations and are technologically neutral, while the Commission should provide technical assistance, in particular to Member States with low effective participation, in order to improve the effective geographical participation in the Innovation Fund and increase the overall quality of submitted projects.
-The Commission should also ensure comprehensive monitoring and reporting, including information on progress towards effective, qualitybased geographical coverage across the Union and appropriate follow up.
+Member States should ensure that the national transposition provisions do not hamper innovation and are technologically neutral, while the Commission should provide technical assistance, in particular to Member States with low effective participation, in order to improve the effective geographical participation in the Innovation Fund and increase the overall quality of submitted projects.
+The Commission should also ensure comprehensive monitoring and reporting, including information on progress towards effective, quality-based geographical coverage across the Union and appropriate follow-up.